Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Results

 \subsection{EIC Model}

 In this section, we evaluate the contribution of external photon fields—specifically from the accretion disk—to the production of high-energy emission.
-While the SSC model considers internal synchrotron photons, the upscattering of external photons in EIC model can also significantly contribute to the VHE gamma-ray flux.
-It has been widely discussed that the observed X-ray emission from LL AGN comes from the hot accretion disk.
-Radiatively inefficient accretion flows (RIAFs) in LL AGN could produce multi-wavelength emission across X-ray band by thermal electrons (Das et. al., in preparation), and we utilize the one-zone model provided by \citep{Kimura_2020,Kimura_2021,Kimura_2021_b}.
+While the SSC model considers internal synchrotron photons, the upscattering of external photons in the EIC model can also significantly contribute to the VHE gamma-ray flux.
+It has been widely discussed that the observed X-ray emission from {LL AGNs originates from} the hot accretion {flow}.
+Radiatively inefficient accretion flows (RIAFs) in LL AGN could produce multiwavelength emission {extending into the X-ray band} by thermal electrons~\citep{Das:2026aed}, and we utilize the one-zone model provided by \citep{Kimura:2019yjo,Kimura_2020,Kimura_2021,Kimura_2021_b}.
 In the comoving frame of the blob, the target photon density from the inner disk is de-boosted by the relativistic motion of the jet.
-The comoving photon energy density can be estimated as: where $l$ represents the distance from the SMBH to the emission blob measured in SMBH frame, $\delta_{D,\rm de} =1/\Gamma(1+\beta) $, $\varepsilon^{\prime} = \delta_{D, \rm de} E (1+z)$.
-We estimate the distance of $l \approx R^\prime / \delta_D \theta_j$, where $\delta_D = 1 / \Gamma(1-\beta) $ is the Doppler factor.
-The jet velocity $\beta = 0.76$ and the half-opening angle is $\theta_j = 20^\circ$.
-Although the photon field from the accretion disk is inherently anisotropic, we assume an isotropic distribution in our calculations, under the assumption that the high-energy electrons are isotropically distributed in the comoving frame.
-The discrepancy introduced by neglecting the full anisotropic IC scattering cross section is expected to be approximately a factor of two \citep{Zhang_2023}.
+The comoving photon energy density can be estimated as: